marcelrv/OpenCPN-Waypoints/README.md

 * [vwi_waypoints_generator.py](vwi_waypoints_generator.py) - File to automatically create the bridges, locks, radio and harbours gpx files from the public data of Rijkswaterstaat on https://www.vaarweginformatie.nl/
 To update run `python3 vwi_waypoints_generator.py` to update files when no update is availabe from https://www.vaarweginformatie.nl/ run it with any argument e.g. `python3 vwi_waypoints_generator.py  -force`

+* [frieslandBoeien_generator.py](frieslandBoeien_generator.py)  - File to automatically Friesland Boeien based on data from provincie Friesland

 Requires gpxpy, you can install this with `pip3 install gpxpy` or alternatively `pip3 install -r requirements.txt`

+## Copyright
+Provided GPX files have CC BY-NC-SA 4.0 licence... so share them, copy them, edit them... just don't sell them.
+They are here all free of charge.
+Location data provided in these files is based on public data.

+## Warranty
+Though provided GPX files are generated based on formally published data from respective authorities, they are explicitly provided “AS IS” without express or implied warranties, guarantees, or guarantees of correctness.
+So USE THEM AT YOUR OWN RISK!
+Having said that... <B>HAPPY SAILING<B>